jackjliew/ai-openscale/wos-monitor-drift.md

 ## Next steps
 {: #behavior-drift-config-next-steps}

-- For more information about interpreting drift, see [Drift magnitude](/docs/services/ai-openscale?topic=ai-openscale-behavior-drift-ovr)
+- For more information about interpreting drift, see [Drift](/docs/services/ai-openscale?topic=ai-openscale-behavior-drift-ovr)